zuyd-projects/system-schemers/docs/commands.md

 ```bash
 docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management
 ```
+# NOTE: make sure u add a noa user with password noa to the rabbitmq management interface to be able to use the services

 ### Start RabbitMQ with Docker Compose (if not already running)